pguso/js-plugin-circliful/README.md

 * icon / Fontawesome icon class without the fa- before the class for example not fa-plus just plus
 * icon-size / Will set the font size of the icon.
 * icon-color / Will set the font color of the icon.
+* animation-step / Will set the animation step, use 0 to disable animation, 0.5 to slow down, 2 to speed up, etc / default is 1

 Examples